Two iPhones or the privacy of billions: Why Apple vs. the FBI matters

 So if the FBI can break into the phones, why is Attorney General William Barr formally asking Apple to provide the key?
 The answer appears to lie in the legal history of the matter, and the government’s desire for a permanent solution.

-That’s left the DOJ with narrower legal options to push tech companies to crack their own security systems.
+That’s left the Justice Department with narrower legal options to push tech companies to crack their own security systems.

 “They have recognized that the law as it stands is not on the government’s side,” Pfefferkorn said.

-There is not consensus in the U.S. government that the DOJ is pursuing the right course of action.
-While President Donald Trump tweeted for Apple to give in to the FBI, other agencies have disagreed with the Justice Department and FBI, and the Trump administration hasn’t released a consensus policy document.
+There is not consensus in the government that the Justice Department is pursuing the right course of action.
+While President Donald Trump tweeted for Apple to give in to the FBI, other agencies have disagreed with the Justice Department and the FBI, and the Trump administration hasn’t released a consensus policy document.

 Morgan Reed, president of The App Association, a trade group for software companies that says it has more than 5,000 members, met on Thursday with staff from the White House National Economic Council and the Office of Science and Technology Policy.